$\ell_1$-penalized Multinomial Regression: Estimation, inference, and prediction, with an application to risk factor identification for different dementia subtypes: Numerical studies

 The results in Table \ref{table: model 3 sse} for the sum of squared $\ell_2$-estimation error of $\bbetaks{1}$ and $\bbetaks{2}$ are similar to those of Models $1$ and $2$, where the contrast-based penalization performs better than the over-parameterization method.

+We also compare the prediction performance of the contrast-based $\ell_1$-penalized multinomial regression with other benchmarks, and the average misclassification error rates of different methods are reported in Table \ref{table: model 3 error}.
+We can see that the $\ell_1$-penalized multinomial regression outperforms all the other methods.

 Table \ref{table: model 3 coverage prob} summarizes the average coverage probability of $95\%$ CIs for the debiased Lasso and the vector bootstrap method.
-It can be seen that the debiased Lasso has a higher coverage probability on $S$ than the multiple splitting method when $n = 100$, while having a lower coverage probability than the multiple splitting method when $n = 200$ and $400$.
+It shows that the debiased Lasso has a higher coverage probability on $S$ than the multiple splitting method.

 Table \ref{table: model 3 individual testing} displays the average Type-I error rate and power of individual testing for the debiased Lasso and the vector bootstrap method.
-We can see that both the debiased Lasso and the vector bootstrap can control the Type-I error rate under the $5\%$ level, but the debiased Lasso has much larger power than the bootstrap method for small $n$'s.
+Both the debiased Lasso and the vector bootstrap can control the Type-I error rate under the $5\%$ level, but the debiased Lasso exhibits greater power than the bootstrap method when $n = 100$ and $200$.

 In Table \ref{table: model 3 multiple testing}, we show the average FWER and the power of the multiple testing for the debiased Lasso and the multiple splitting method.
-The multiple splitting method fails to control the FWER when $n = 100$ and $200$ but achieves an overwhelming power and a successful control for FWER when $n=400$.
-In contrast, the debiased Lasso with Bonferroni correction consistently has good control of FWER but might be too conservative for large $n$'s, which leads to slightly lower statistical power.
+The multiple splitting method fails to control the FWER when $n = 100$ and $200$ but achieves overwhelming power and successful control for FWER when $n=400$.
+In contrast, the debiased Lasso with Bonferroni correction consistently maintains good control of FWER but might be too conservative for large $n$, leading to lower statistical power.